 2. Do something today to illustrate your faith.
 God is not an art teacher.
 He’s not going to judge you if you color outside the lines or if your cow looks something like a bloated balloon.

-God has a lot of things that he desires to tell us and most times we miss out on the message because we rush through our devotions and when we do get insight we do not write them down.
+God has a lot of things He desires to tell us and most times we miss out on the message because we rush through our devotions and when we do get insight we do not write them down.

-I’m going to try to take my own advice – for the next 7 days I won’t scroll through images of other people illustrating their faith.
-I’m going to spend time with God, reading and seeking to understand his word so that I can illustrate my faith.
+I’m going to try to take my own advice, I've minimised the time spent scrolling through images of other people illustrating their faith.
+I’m instead spending time with God, reading and seeking to understand His Word so I can illustrate my faith.